On Single-Antenna Rayleigh Block-Fading Channels at Finite Blocklength: Preliminaries

 Indeed, on the one hand we have

 where the first inequality follows from \cite[Th.
-5.1]{Lapidoth_Moser_duality}, and the second inequality follows from \eqref{eq:j_u_bound}.
+5.1]{Lapidoth_Moser_duality} and the second inequality follows from \eqref{eq:tobi_JbarJ}.
 On the other hand,

-where the first inequality follows because USTM is a valid input distribution, and the second inequality follows by~\eqref{eq:low_bound_I}.
-Note that $\J(\rho)=\I(\rho)$ when the input distribution is USTM.
+where the first inequality follows because USTM is a valid input distribution and the second inequality follows from \eqref{eq:low_bound_I}.
+Note that $\J(\T,\rho)=\I(\T,\rho)$ when the input distribution is USTM.
 It can be further shown that

 Thus, USTM yields an asymptotically tight lower bound on capacity, as already mentioned before.

 Let